 ISS has been continuously inhabited since 2000, orbiting about 250 miles above Earth’s surface as an international partnership of the United States, Russia, Canada, Japan and 11 European nations.

-Since the U.S. space shuttle program closed in 2011, NASA has been paying Russia to launch its astronauts aboard Soyuz rockets that cost the U.S. government more than $80 million per seat.
+Since the U.S. space shuttle program closed in 2011, NASA has been paying Russia to launch its astronauts aboard Soyuz rockets that cost the U.S. government more than US$80 million per seat.

 But the companies have faced serious delays in developing spacecrafts that can accomplish that.
 NASA says the companies’ test flights to ISS would be put off until at least June 2019.